TekiBotz/NSPAD.github.io/README.md

-# NSPAD.github.io
-This project explores network scanning probes, a common tactic used in hacking attempts, and demonstrates how Wazuh can detect them using Suricata IDS (Intrusion Detection System).
+This Lab explores network scanning probes, a common tactic used in hacking attempts, and demonstrates how Wazuh can detect them using Suricata IDS (Intrusion Detection System).